Swiss Ephemeris AGPL Licensing for SaaS Developers

 When to use Swiss Ephemeris versus a cloud API

 The right choice depends on your deployment model and business structure.
 Swiss Ephemeris is an excellent fit for three scenarios: open source projects where AGPL compliance is natural, desktop applications distributed as binaries where standard GPL terms may apply, and commercial products where you have budgeted for the proprietary license from Astrodienst.
 A cloud-based calculation API is the better fit for SaaS applications and web apps where you need proprietary source code, startups that cannot afford license exposure or negotiation overhead, mobile apps with server-side calculation backends, and AI agents or chatbots that call astrology tools over HTTP.
-The decision tree is straightforward.
-If your code touches a network and you want it proprietary, either pay for the commercial license or use an API that handles the calculations for you.
+The decision tree is straightforward, with one step almost everybody skips.
+If your code touches a network and you want it proprietary, you either pay Astrodienst for the commercial license, or you use an API whose engine is not Swiss Ephemeris.
+Read that second option again: "use an API" is not sufficient on its own, because most astrology APIs are Swiss Ephemeris wrappers, and calling one of those simply relocates the same unresolved license into your supply chain.
+Ask which engine sits underneath before you assume the problem is solved.
 Many teams discover this constraint after months of development, which makes the refactoring cost far higher than starting with the right architecture.

 How astrology APIs eliminate AGPL risk for your app